TOC

 The Sign-Up Flow

 Email/password authentication starts with user registration.
-Here's our SignUpForm
+Here's our SignUpForm component:

 // src/components/auth/SignUpForm/SignUpForm.tsx